-The Commission considers that the Proposed Rule has the potential to promote competition in the market for gas storage services.
+The Commission considers that liberalising the use of the Dandenong LNG storage facility has the potential to promote competition in the market for gas storage services.
 In particular, it may promote competition between the owners of the Dandenong LNG storage facility and the Iona Underground Gas Storage (IUGS) facility in relation to their provision of gas storage services, to the extent they compete to provide those services.

 The IUGS is a gas storage facility near Port Campbell, Victoria, which is connected to the Victorian DTS and the SEA Gas Pipeline.
-TRUenergy Gas Storage Pty Limited, as owner and operator of the IUGS, can contract gas storage services to DWGM participants and others.76
+TRUenergy Gas Storage Pty Limited, as owner and operator of the IUGS, can contract gas storage services to DWGM participants and others.88

-The Commission considers that the Proposed Rule may promote competition between IUGS and the Dandenong LNG storage facility because it would provide greater flexibility to the Dandenong LNG storage provider to offer a wider range of LNG
+The Commission considers that liberalising the use of the Dandenong LNG facility may promote competition between IUGS and the Dandenong facility because it would provide greater flexibility to the Dandenong LNG storage provider to offer a wider range of LNG storage services.
+Enhanced competition between storage providers may lead to price benefits for DWGM participants and ultimately end-use consumers.